What is hip replacement?

 What are the symptoms of hip disorders in children?

-- Pain or stiffness in the hip, knees, or thighs
+- Pain or stiffness in the hips, knees, or thighs

 - Limping while walking

-- Altered manner of walking, sitting, climbing the stairs etc.
+- Altered manner of walking, sitting, and climbing the stairs

 - Favouring a particular side while sleeping